WYYW-CD

-WYYW-CD, virtual and UHF digital channel 15, is a low-powered, Class A Telemundo-affiliated television station licensed to Evansville, Indiana, United States.
+WYYW-CD (channel 15) is a low-power, Class A television station in Evansville, Indiana, United States, affiliated with the Spanish-language network Telemundo.
+The station is owned by Three Sisters Broadcasting alongside Antenna TV affiliate WTSN-CD (channel 20).

-Until 2009, WYYW-CD was co-owned by the Evansville Low Power Partnership and Comcorp, which owns Evansville CBS affiliate WEVV-TV.

 History

+Until 2009, WYYW-CD was co-owned by the Evansville Low Power Partnership and Comcorp, as a sister station to Evansville CBS affiliate WEVV-TV.

 On May 19, 2009, the then-WTSN-LP ceased broadcasting My44 and MyNetworkTV programming, and on June 1, the station flash cut to digital as WTSN-LD and changed its affiliation to America One.
-WEVV now carries MyNetworkTV as a secondary affiliate on its digital signal, on digital channel 44.2.
+WEVV now carries MyNetworkTV as a secondary affiliation on digital channel 44.2.

-In August 2010, both WTSN-LD and WYYW-LP were granted Class A status by the Federal Communications Commission.
+In August 2010, both WTSN-LD and WYYW-LP were granted Class A status by the Federal Communications Commission (FCC).
 The Class A designation protects them from being relocated to another channel by a full-power station.

 In November 2011, WTSN-CD and WYYW-LP became affiliates of the classic programming network MeTV.

+On December 12, 2012, WTSN-CD and WYYW-CD swapped call signs.
+The original WTSN-CD became WYYW-CD, while the original WYYW-CD became WTSN-CD.

-This lasted until February 25, 2014, when WYYW took on the Heartland affiliation.
+On February 25, 2014, WYYW-CD dropped MeTV and took on the Heartland affiliation.
 The station also added a second digital subchannel to carry The Family Channel on 15.2 on that same date.
-MeTV was still seen on sister station WTSN-CD until October 23.
-Then on January 17, 2015, WTSN-CD did repeats of Heartland's E/I programming on Saturday mornings, replacing its Heroes & Icons affiliation at that time during the weekend with these programs because of its religious programming on Sunday mornings until the affiliation with WYYW-CD ended.
-Then, in July of that year, WYYW-CD started to affiliate with the Spanish language network Telemundo with Retro TV airing on 15.3.
+MeTV was still seen on WTSN-CD until October 23.
+Then on January 17, 2015, WTSN-CD aired repeats of Heartland's E/I programming on Saturday mornings, replacing its Heroes & Icons affiliation at that time during the weekend with these programs because of its religious programming on Sunday mornings until the affiliation with WYYW-CD ended.
+Then, in July of that year, WYYW-CD started to affiliate with the Spanish–language network Telemundo with Retro TV airing on 15.3.

-Digital channels
+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: